El on Earth

 to carry on the continuity and characterizations of 1978's Superman and its 1980/1981 sequel — hit theaters.
 I was staying with my grandparents to provide what assistance I could in the wake of my grandfather's stroke.
 At the kitchen table late one night during a visit from my mother, I was telling her that although skeptical of this Brandon Routh guy stepping almost literally into Christopher Reeve's boots I couldn't deny that promo clips from the movie of Superman in flight just thrilled me in ways impossible to put into words.
 Grandpop, who'd dozed off the last time I looked over at him, let out a little chuckle.
 I suddenly felt self-conscious of how loud and animated I'd become, but Mom said, "I think he's getting a kick out of you being so excited"; Grandpop nodded yes.
 The flight scenes ended up being nearly all that was enjoyable in Superman Returns, and they're something that for all its faults Man of Steel gets right too, making it an even greater shame that the film is not for kids.

-Man of Steel was actually, until a critical point, much better and more surprising in a good way than the movie I'd been afraid I would see.
+Man of Steel was, until a critical point, much better and more surprising in a positive sense than the movie I'd been afraid I would see.
 Henry Cavill is hunky and fairly charismatic.
-Amy Adams invariably brings Lana Lang to mind more than Lois Lane for comics fans at first glance, Smallville's raven-tressed Kristen Kreuk notwithstanding; in a way, especially if you're familiar with John Byrne's own Man of Steel and Superman comics thereafter, this Lois is a melding of the two.
+Amy Adams invariably brings Lana Lang to mind more than Lois Lane for comics fans at first glance, Smallville's raven-tressed Kristen Kreuk notwithstanding; this Lois, especially if you're familiar with the Lana of John Byrne's Man of Steel and Superman comics thereafter, feels like a melding of the two characters.
 We get much more of Krypton, and of Russell Crowe's Jor-El in particular, than I'd anticipated — but little of The Daily Planet.
 And while it's not the kind of Krypton I would have written, I actually thought early on that Jerry Siegel and Joe Shuster, young devotees of science fiction as they were when they brought Superman into being, would have loved seeing such an extrapolation of their humble creation on screen.

 So I considered how friends of mine who knew little or nothing about Superman beyond what's percolated into popular consciousness might like it, concluding that while to me Man of Steel failed as a Superman movie it largely worked as a tale of an alien in our midst, heavy on the science-fiction aspect of the superhero model, and that the general public wouldn't care to make the distinction.
 I logged onto Facebook after getting home at 3:30 a.m. and gave the movie my thumbs-up.
 "I have a few quibbles," I wrote, "mostly small, and there was one bit I absolutely loathed, but overall I think it's a worthy, at times absolutely thrilling, Superman movie for today."